-19.5 Without prejudice to any indemnity to which a relevant officer is otherwise entitled each relevant officer shall be indemnified out of the Company's assets against all costs, charges, losses, expenses and liabilities incurred by him as a relevant officer in the actual or purported execution and/or discharge of his duties, or in relation to them including (in each case) any liability incurred by him in defending any civil or criminal proceedings, in which judgment is given in his favour or in which he is acquitted or the proceedings are otherwise disposed of without any finding or admission of any material breach of duty on his part or in connection with any application in which the court grants him, in his capacity as a relevant officer, relief from liability for negligence, default, breach of duty or breach of trust in relation to the Company's (or any associated company's) affairs.
+19.5 Without prejudice to any indemnity to which a relevant officer is otherwise entitled each relevant officer shall be indemnified out of the Company's assets against all costs, charges, losses, expenses and liabilities incurred by that person as a relevant officer in the actual or purported execution and/or discharge of that person's duties, or in relation to them including (in each case) any liability incurred by that person in defending any civil or criminal proceedings, in which judgment is given in that person's favour or in which that person is acquitted or the proceedings are otherwise disposed of without any finding or admission of any material breach of duty on that person's part or in connection with any application in which the court grants that person, in that person's capacity as a relevant officer, relief from liability for negligence, default, breach of duty or breach of trust in relation to the Company's (or any associated company's) affairs.

-19.6 the Company may provide any relevant officer with funds to meet expenditure incurred or to be incurred by him in connection with any proceedings or application referred to in article and otherwise may take any action to enable any such relevant officer to avoid incurring such expenditure.
+19.6 the Company may provide any relevant officer with funds to meet expenditure incurred or to be incurred by that person in connection with any proceedings or application referred to in article and otherwise may take any action to enable any such relevant officer to avoid incurring such expenditure.

 19.7 This article does not authorise any indemnity to the extent that such indemnity would be prohibited or rendered void by any provision of the Companies Acts or by any other provision of law and any such indemnity is limited accordingly.